Austin Hedges Player Props: Pirates vs. Cardinals

 - Hedges hit .163 with four doubles, seven home runs and 25 walks.

-- Hedges drove in a run in 24 of 112 games last season (21.4%), including five occasions when he drove in multiple runs (4.5%).
-He had three or more RBIs in one game.
+- In 21.4% of his games a season ago (24 of 112), Hedges drove home a run.
+In five of those games (4.5%) he recorded two or more RBIs, and he had three or more in one contest.

-- He scored a run in 27 of his 112 games last year.
+- He touched home plate in 27 of his 112 games last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.